endurodave/DelegateMQ/docs/DETAILS.md

 # Introduction

-The DelegateMQ C++ library can invoke any callable function synchronously, asynchronously, or on a remote endpoint.
-This concept unifies all function invocations to simplify multi-threaded and multi-processor development.
-Well-defined abstract interfaces and numerous concrete examples offer easy porting to any platform.
-It is a header-only template library that is thread-safe, unit-tested, and easy to use.
+The DelegateMQ C++ library enables function invocations on any callable, either synchronously, asynchronously, or on a remote endpoint.
+This lightweight messaging middleware library unifies function calls across threads, processes, or processors through a simple delegate interface.
+It provides well-defined abstract interfaces and numerous concrete examples, making it easy to port to any platform.
+As a header-only template library, DelegateMQ is thread-safe, unit-tested, and easy to use.

 1. **Header-Only Library** – implemented using a small number of header files
 2. **Any Compiler** – standard C++17 code for any compiler